Answered By: Jennifer Harris Last Updated: Jul 05, 2017 Views: 166

 Some examples of databases with access to nursing articles includes:

 The Periodical Finder allows you to search for journals by title or ISSN.
+You can also browse by discipline.

 Once you find a journal you'll see availability and location of each journal listed under the title.
 For example: